-The per capita income in Coleman in 2010 was $17,942, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $71,768 for a family of four.
+The per capita income in Coleman in 2018 was $19,284, which is low income relative to Florida and the nation.
+This equates to an annual income of $77,136 for a family of four.

 Coleman is an extremely ethnically-diverse city.
 The people who call Coleman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coleman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coleman include English, German, Scandinavian, and Italian.
+Important ancestries of people in Coleman include English, German, Irish, African, and British.

 The most common language spoken in Coleman is English.
-Other important languages spoken here include German and African languages.
+Other important languages spoken here include Spanish and Polish.